PhanKydeptrai/TubeTuner/README_EN.md

 - Reload the extension in chrome://extensions/
 - Refresh the YouTube page

-**Progress bar, duration, or Shorts still showing:**
+**Hidden features still showing:**
-- Click the extension icon and check the status of the toggles
+- Click the extension icon and check toggle status in each section
 - Make sure the corresponding feature is enabled
 - Refresh the page and try again
 - Check the Console for any errors

-**Dark mode not working correctly:**
+**Sections not collapsing/expanding:**
 - Check if localStorage is being cleared
 - Try clearing browser cache
 - Reload the extension and try again

-**Language buttons not working:**
+**Export/Import settings not working:**
+- Ensure file has valid JSON format
+- Check file size (maximum 5MB)
-- Check for JavaScript errors in the Console
+- Check Console for JavaScript errors
-- Reload the extension and try again

 ## Future Development

 This extension can be expanded with features like:
-- Hide/show other controls (like like/dislike buttons, comments)
-- Custom shortcut keys
+- Custom shortcut keys for each feature
 - Whitelist/blacklist channels
 - Additional color themes
 - Hide thumbnail duration on the homepage
 - Timer to automatically enable/disable based on time
 - Sync settings with Chrome account
-- Option to hide other parts of YouTube (like Trending, Subscriptions)
+- Option to hide other parts of YouTube
+- Named configuration profiles
+- Share profiles via URL or QR code